redtexts/texts/dauve_1979_critique_situationist_international.md

 	example of a "sign" would be the credit extended in ever greater quantities to bankrupt nations by large banks, credit which cannot possibly be repaid: it is a representation of commodities which will never be produced.)
-[^3]: Translator's footnote: Joseph Dejacque: French communist artisan active
+[^3]: Translator's footnote: Joseph Déjacque: French communist artisan active
 	in the 1848 rising.
 A collection of his writings is available under the title A Bas les chefs (Champ Libre, Paris 1974).
 [^4]: Translator's footnote: The struggle over Radio Renascensa in Portugal